federico-camerota/evogym/README.md

 ```
 git checkout baldwin
 ```
-Please note that only the **baldwin** branch contains the experiments for this paper (not, for example, the main).
+Just so you know, only the **baldwin** branch contains the experiments for this paper (not, for example, the main).

 ### Requirements
 * Python 3.7/3.8
 * Linux, macOS, or Windows with [Visual Studios 2017](https://visualstudio.microsoft.com/vs/older-downloads/)
 * [OpenGL](https://www.opengl.org//)